 a background which was a perfect fit from the scene in respect to the terrain & color palette of the scene.
 The photos came out pretty good I think.

-three astronaut figures were very clean requiring next to no clean up but were kinda clunky with just fair detailing.
-I did some filing on the weapons to make them look a little less boxy and APVed a 1/16th rod of flourescent green plastic to suggest
+The three astronaut figures were very clean requiring next to no clean up but were kinda clunky with just fair detailing.
+I did some filing on the weapons to make them look a little less boxy and epoxied a 1/16th rod of flourescent green